gobeyondidentity/developer-docs/docs/integration-guides/next-auth.md

 $invoke_url/bi-authenticate?request=<request>
 ```

 **Create a bi-authenticate route**:

-If you are using NextJS Version 12, create a `bi-authenticate.tsx` page under `/pages/`.
+If you are using Next.js version 12, create a `bi-authenticate.tsx` page under `/pages/`.
-If you are using NextJS Version 13, create a `page.tsx` page under `/app/bi-authenticate/`.
+If you are using Next.js version 13, create a `page.tsx` page under `/app/bi-authenticate/`.

 As long as your `Invoke URL` is configured properly in your [Authenticator Config](/docs/next/authentication), this is the page that will be redirected to during an authorization flow.
 Copy the following code snippet into that page.